gregrs-uk/python-fhrs-osm/README.md

 # [python-fhrs-osm](http://github.com/gregrs-uk/python-fhrs-osm)
 Python tools for downloading and comparing Food Hygiene Rating Scheme (FHRS) and OpenStreetMap (OSM) data and finding possible matches between it, together with Leaflet slippy maps for visualising the data.

+## Maps and statistics for Great Britain

+Please follow the link for [FHRS comparison maps and statistics for Great Britain](http://gregrs.dev.openstreetmap.org/fhrs/), kindly hosted on the OpenStreetMap dev server and updated weekly.

 ## Features
 * Download OpenStreetMap and FHRS data and parse it into a PostgreSQL/PostGIS database
 * Use database views to compare OpenStreetMap and FHRS data and find anomalies, and to find possible matches between OSM nodes/ways and FHRS establishments based on proximity and similarity of names